metabrainz/picard-docs/config/options_metadata.rst

    Choose how you want the "Various Artists" artist spelled.

-**Non-album tracks**
+**Standalone recordings**

-   Choose how you want "non-album tracks" to be grouped.
+   Choose how you want "Standalone recordings" to be grouped.

 .. only:: html